-This rigorous program emphasizes the development of clinical knowledge and skills under the mentoring of licensed clinical psychologists and counselors as well as the development of research competencies in the areas of clinical psychology, neuropsychology and cognitive neuroscience.
+This program emphasizes the development of clinical knowledge and skills under the mentoring of licensed clinicians as well as the development of research competencies in the areas of clinical psychology, neuropsychology and cognitive neuroscience.
 Students will be provided with foundational and applied work that enhances their understanding of the processes mediating assessment and treatment of diseases and disorders and their underlying mechanisms.

-This track is ideal for:
+This track is ideal for students:

-- -Students in various majors with appropriate experience and a minimum overall GPA of 3.25 - -Students interested in pursuing graduate study and careers in clinical practice and research - -Students seeking clinical training and career mentoring experiences - -Students seeking opportunities to publish, present and participate in regional and national conferences
+- -in diverse majors but with appropriate experience, background and an overall GPA of 3.25 - -interested in pursuing graduate study and careers in clinically related areas and/or research - -interested in seeking clinical training and career mentoring - -seeking opportunities to publish, present and participate in regional and national conferences